 - (e) Notices of insolvency-method of issuance to interested parties.
-The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of delivery for the notice of insolvency.
+The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance of the notice of insolvency.
 In addition to the methods permitted under subpart B of part 4000, the plan sponsor may notify interested parties, other than participants and beneficiaries who are in pay status when the notice is required to be delivered, by posting the notice at participants' work sites or publishing the notice in a union newsletter or in a newspaper of general circulation in the area or areas where participants reside.
 Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries. - (f) Annual updates-method of issuance.
-The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of delivery for the annual update to participants and beneficiaries.
+The PBGC applies the rules in subpart B of part 4000 of this chapter to determine permissible methods of issuance of the annual update to participants and beneficiaries.
 In addition to the methods permitted under subpart B of part 4000, the plan sponsor may notify interested parties by posting the notice at participants' work sites or publishing the notice in a union newsletter or in a newspaper of general circulation in the area or areas where participants reside.
-Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries.
+Notice to a participant shall be deemed notice to that participant's beneficiary or beneficiaries. - 71.
+Revise paragraph (c) of § 4281.45 to read as follows: